 Aftermath specializes in crime scene cleanup, biohazard cleanup, death cleanup, and blood spill cleanup.
 We use a proven three-step process in order to return your home to a safe and livable condition.

 First, we control the contamination by setting up zones that allow us to prevent cross-contamination and safely dispose of biohazardous waste.
-Next, we disinfect the area, remove any affected structures that cannot be sanitized, and use a deodorizer to eliminate any lingering odors.
+Next, we removed the visible blood and biohazard, including removal of any affected structures that cannot be properly disinfected.
+Lastly, we use a disinfectant to disinfect bacteria and microorganisms and a deodorizer to eliminate any lingering odors.